Black Flame (book)

-Black Flame: The Revolutionary Class Politics of Anarchism and Syndicalism (Counter-Power vol. 1) is a book written by Lucien van der Walt and Michael Schmidt that deals with "the ideas, history and relevance of the broad anarchist tradition through a survey of 150 years of global history."
+Black Flame: The Revolutionary Class Politics of Anarchism and Syndicalism is a book written by sociologist Lucien van der Walt and journalist Michael Schmidt that deals with "the ideas, history and relevance of the broad anarchist tradition through a survey of 150 years of global history."
 The book includes a preface by Scottish anarchist and former prisoner Stuart Christie.

-It is the first of two volumes in the authors' Counter Power series.
-Black Flame is a thematic work, on the history and theory of global anarchism and syndicalism.
-Global Fire, the forthcoming sequel, would provide a global narrative history of the movement.
-Van der Walt has also edited Anarchism and Syndicalism in the Colonial and Postcolonial World, 1870–1940.
-A German translation appeared in late 2013, entitled Schwarze Flamme: Revolutionäre Klassenpolitik im Anarchismus und Syndikalismus, with Greek and Spanish translations nearing publication.
+Conceived as the first of two volumes in the authors' Counter-Power series, Black Flame is a thematic work on the history and theory of global anarchism and syndicalism.
+Its sequel, Global Fire, was to present a global historical narrative of the movement, but was cancelled by AK Press after the revelation that Michael Schmidt had ties to white nationalism.

+A German translation of Black Flame appeared in late 2013, entitled Schwarze Flamme: Revolutionäre Klassenpolitik im Anarchismus und Syndikalismus, with Greek and Spanish translations nearing publication.

 The authors

 The authors are South Africans.
 Michael Schmidt, a senior journalist with an activist background, is now a journalism trainer.
 Lucien van der Walt, an industrial sociologist who works on labour and left movements and capitalist restructuring, also has an activist background.
+Van der Walt is also the editor of Anarchism and Syndicalism in the Colonial and Postcolonial World, 1870–1940.